istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

 When deployed with into a mesh with the prior mesh-wide example configuration, this will result in tracing behavior in the `myapp` namespace that sends trace spans to the `zippy-kin` provider and randomly selects requests for tracing at a `100%` rate, but that sets custom tags for each span with a name of `userId` and a value taken from the `userId` request header.
+Importantly, the `foo: bar` tag from the parent configuration will not be used in the `myapp` namespace.
 The custom tags behavior completely overrides the behavior configured in the `mesh-default.istio-system` resource.

 {{< tip >}}